briansimiyuj/doctor-appointment-app/README.md

           b.
 Two gray ticks if the message is delivered
           c.
 Two blue ticks if the message is read
           d.
 A small clock icon if the message is not sent yet

+        7. Display a chevron icon when the `hoveredMessage` is the current message
+          a.
+Attach a `onClick` event to the chevron icon and call the `openMessageMenu` function with the current message as argument

+      ##### Message Menu Modal

+      The MessageMenuModal component will be used to display message options when the user clicks on the chevron icon.
+        **We will document when we come to full livechat feature**

 ### Send Message Hook